alissacrane123/Module-2-Resources/lecture-notes/week-5/d2-classes-and-objects/lecture_notes.md

 What is OOP
-- approach for breaking down large, complex products into siimple solutions
+- approach for breaking down large, complex products into simple solutions
 - smaller parts can be implemented and tested separately
 - results in higher confidence in overall solution
 - makes it easier to pinpoint issues with code